How To Respond When Your Tween Tests Boundaries

 … and those examples were only through Wednesday.

 So, how should you respond when your tween tests boundaries?
 Shore up those walls baby!
 These pre-teen years of ages nine to twelve will set the foundation for his or her teen years.
 RELATED: 6 Ways To Redefine Your Parenting As Your Kid Enters Middle School

 1. Let your pre-teen know that you mean what you say.
 If you set a rule or boundary, do not deviate.
 If you choose to make an exception, it cannot be precipitated by him or her whining, nagging or bugging you.
 Let your tween know that it is an exception.

 2. You must make it known that there will be clear and immediate consequences for disobeying.
 When there are no consequences or uneven application of consequences, what’s the incentive to follow your rules and expectations?

 3. Do not engage your kid in argument.
 When a parent argues, they lose all authority to their child.
 Instead, give the reason behind the boundary and ignore any further whining or argument.
 Do.
 Not.
 Engage.

-Stay consistent in the three previous points and you will be able to minimize the drama in your home.
-It’s not easy, I know, and we all screw up sometimes.
+Stay consistent in the three previous points and, I promise, you’ll minimize the drama in your home.
+It’s not easy at this age, I know, and we all screw up sometimes.
 Just realize that when your tween tests boundaries, it’s a totally normal part of his or her development.

 flip her off behind her back apologize to your parents for being a little shit when you were a pre-teen.